 - Troutlodge: One of the few places you can order salmon eggs

-- Jonesfish: Everything fish related, make sure to get their catalogue.
+- Jonesfish: For everything fish related, make sure to get their catalog.

 Pond Plants and Supplies:

-- Pond Plants Online: All types of pond plants and supplies available
+- Pond Plants Online: All types of pond plants and supplies are available

 - Pond Plants of America: All sorts of plants and supplies